realifetech/android-playbook/README.md

 </p>

 # Android Playbook
-In the spirit of one of LiveStyled's core behaviours, "Communicate openly", we present to you the iOS playbook, which aims to provide information about our Android team and how it operates.
+In the spirit of one of LiveStyled's core behaviours, "Communicate openly", we present to you the Android playbook, which aims to provide information about our Android team and how it operates.

 ## Introduction
 This team looks after the LiveStyled's Android platform.
 We develop new features, test them, fix any issues, generate new client apps, and deploy them to the App Store.